Lessica/SyntaxKit/Readme.markdown

 ## Building

 SyntaxKit is written in Swift 3 so Xcode 8 is required.
 There aren't any dependencies besides system frameworks.
+**SyntaxKitOC** (Beta) is written in Objective-C. It seems 3 times faster than Swift Version in production.

 ## Installation